allaboutapps/aaa-backend-stack/README.md

 # 7. All fine?
 Let publish!

 # 7.1.
-Check if we are going to publish to our own private npm registry
+Make sure we are going to publish to the public npm registry
 local$ npmrc

 # 7.2.
 Check which packages will be updated